-As autumn appears with winter on the horizon, the flu and cold season begins.
-Influenza (flu) is an illness that gets a lot of media attention in our day – almost to the point of panic.
-Every year, through extensive marketing, we are reminded that flu vaccinations are available (even at your local drug stores, grocery stores, etc.) and highly recommended for the elderly, young children, pregnant women and those in the “at risk” population.
+As autumn appears with winter on the horizon, the flu and cold season begins to emerge.
+Influenza (flu) is an illness that gets a tremendous amount of media attention in our day – almost to the point of fear and panic.
+Every year extensive marketing reminds us that flu vaccinations are available (even at your local drug stores, grocery stores, etc.) and highly recommended for the elderly, young children, pregnant women and those in the “at risk” population.
 In this article, I would like to discuss what we know about the flu and cold season, and what the story is behind all the hoopla behind the hyper-marketing of the flu vaccine.
 Should we be concerned about the flu?
 Yes.
 Should we panic?
 No. Let’s take a look at the facts.

 Influenza, or the flu as it is commonly called, is a viral infection of the upper respiratory tract.
-It is highly infectious, and is caused by a variety of strains of the influenza virus.
+It is highly infectious, and caused by a variety of strains of the influenza virus.
 Its victims suffer symptoms that are similar to those of the common cold, but often more intense.
 Influenza is generally categorized into three types: Types A, B, and C. Type A is the most versatile, as it can infect humans and animals such as birds, pigs, and horses.
 The other two can only infect humans, but Type A is responsible for the majority of flu cases.
-While the flu at times can be widespread, it is often given credit for things it may not be responsible for.
+While the flu is seemingly widespread at times, it is often given credit for things in which it is not responsible.
 For example, the term “stomach flu” is often heard.
 The truth is that influenza is primarily a respiratory illness, and very rarely does it attack the gastrointestinal system.
 Such attacks are usually due to bacteria such as E-coli, salmonella, or shigella.
-Precautions should be taken to avoid possible complications to the flu, which include pneumonia and other respiratory diseases as well as heart conditions and any chronic illness.
+Precautions that help with possible complications from the flu, especially for pneumonia and other respiratory diseases as well as heart conditions and any chronic illness, are highly necessary.

 Part of the reason the flu is so feared by some, is the history of the illness, and the deadly impact it has had on the world’s population in times past.
-Even today, it is estimated that 20,000 Americans die per year from the flu and its related complications.
-Most of these fatalities are elderly folks and people who already have compromised immune systems.
+Even today, estimates indicate that 20,000 Americans die per year from the flu and its related complications.
+However, most of these fatalities are elderly folks and those who already have compromised immune systems.
 Flu epidemics have swept the world from time to time, and some of them have been very lethal.
 In 1918 and 1919, the Spanish flu killed an astounding 20-40 million worldwide.
 Approximately half a million of those deaths were here in the United States.
 The most recent outbreaks of any significance were the Asian flu in 1957 (70,000 deaths in the U.S.) and the Hong Kong flu in 1968 (34,000 deaths in the U.S.).
-Influenza is referenced in history all the way back to the ancient Greeks when the flu was attributed to bacteria and “bad air.”
+History references influenza all the way back to the ancient Greeks when the belief was that bacteria and “bad air was the cause of influenza.
 They weren’t too far off considering their limited medical knowledge.
 The identification of influenza as a viral infection was not until 1933.

 What Are the Symptoms and Causes of the Flu?

 Diagnosis is mostly a non-issue with influenza.
 When you get walloped with the flu you usually know what hit you.
 The intensity and fast onset of the symptoms give it away.
 There are tests that your doctor can prescribe to identify the viral strain that is responsible, but this is not always done.
 Diagnosis is rather determined by symptoms and what is going on in the community at the time.
-More commonly, a sputum sample will be taken if a patient develops a secondary infection, often to find out if it is bacterial.
-These can be treated with antibiotics, but be careful there.
-Antibiotics are terribly over-prescribed, and often immunity will be built up to them so that they cease to be effective.
-Talk to your healthcare practitioner about saving the antibiotics weapon for when you really need it.
+More commonly, a sputum sample is needed if a patient develops a secondary infection, often to find out if it is bacterial.
+Antibiotics are the usual go-to for secondary infections, but be careful.
+Antibiotics are terribly over-prescribed, and often immunity builds up to them so that they become ineffective.
+I would highly recommend to stay away from the fluoroquinolone antibiotics such as Levaquin, Cipro and Avelox.
+Talk to your healthcare practitioner about saving the antibiotics weapon for when it is really needed.